+TOP SECTO

+BUPY, Harrison: A correspond-SALISMURY was an operational t of the U.S. Embassy Section, can Department, during 1953 954, when NOSENEO was assigned with responsibility for such tions.
+NOSENEO read the demental file on SALISBURY but that it is impossible to tell such files whether the target rectoired agent or not, nor SENEO imps whether SALISBURY ater riorgite.
+Personal involvement.
+Read developmental file on SALISBURY and also handled two KGR agents, a chauffeur and a maid, who were reporting on him.
+(1964)

+.
+Hotacet SUTTON, who I for a tourist firm in the distates, visited the USSR verál occasions and became ved with KGB agent Larissa OVA, an Inturist interri SCEOFOVA Was NOSENKO's From 1956 until 1959, when ok married and retired.
+KD suspected that she had se relationship with SUTTON erhaps was intimate with she did not report this, er, and therefore NOSENKO hot be sure.
+SUTION used ite SOBOROVA letters and ards which he signed "aloha."
+Personal involvement as SOBO-ROVA's case officer.
+(1964)

-ASKA, William: New York City Icemin; was worked on by the ainian KGB in June 1963 with btful results; had been preurally worked on it.
+ASEA, William: New York City Iceman; was worked on by the adinian KGB in June 1963 with btful results; had been preportly worked on it.
 Moscow durian earlier trip in 1958, but considered a "stupid and unmising target" at that time.

-IOR, John: NOSENKO identified IOR as a State Department code of who was a target of V.V.
+IOR, John: NOSENKO identified IOR as a State Department code in who was a target of V.V.
 OLAPOV.
-NOSENKO did not recall re TAYLOR served earlier and d he was not aware of any back-und information the KGB might had concerning him.
-The Sovmaid who cleaned TAYLOR's room a KGB agent, and at KGB direct succeeded in getting TAYLOR to Source not named.
+NOSENKO did not recall in TAYLOR served earlier and information the KGB might had concerning him.
+The Sovinaid who cleaned TAYLOR's room a KGB agent, and at KGB directions as a succeeded in getting TAYLOR to

+Source not named.
 NOSENKO said he had no personal involvement, the 1958 and 1963 trips made during NOSENKO's service in Tourist Department; the 1960 trip, which NOSENKO did not mention, was when NOSENKO was in the American Department.
-(1964) Supervisor of operations against American code clerks.
 (1964)

+Supervisor of operations against American code clerks.
+(1964)

-Travellod to the USSR in 1988, 1960 and 1963.
+Travelled to the USSR in 1948, 1960 and 1963,